-- 1.39 In August 2020, two Inspectors were appointed to examine the 'soundness' of the Section 2 Local Plan.
-BDC prepared a Draft Schedule of Recommended Modifications to the Section 2 Local Plan56 (May 2021) in advance of the hearing sessions which took place in July 2021.
-Following the Examination hearings, a Final Schedule of Main Modifications to the Section 2 Local Plan has been prepared by the Inspectors, which this NTS and the 2021 SA Addendum relate to (see Appendix D of the SA Addendum).
-The proposed modifications take into account the matters raised by representations, hearing statements and through the hearing sessions.
-The Inspectors consider these modifications necessary for soundness. - 1.40 The most significant modifications to the Section 2 Local Plan relate to: - the deletion of policies LPP 7 (Design and Layout of Employment Policy Areas and Business Parks), LPP 27 (Comprehensive Redevelopment Area - Former Dutch Nursery, West Street, Coggeshall), and LPP 62 (Enabling Development). - the amalgamation of Publication Draft policies LPP 75 (Energy Efficiency) and LPP 77 (Renewable Energy within New Developments) to form a new policy 'Resource Efficiency, Energy Generation and Energy Efficiency'. - the modification of the Strategic Growth Location policies (LPP 18 - LPP 23) and policies LPP 67 (Natural Environment and Green Infrastructure), LPP 68 (Protected Species, Priority Species and Priority Habitat), and LPP 78 (Flooding Risk and Surface Water Drainage). - 1.41 LUC has reviewed changes to the previously appraised elements of the Publication Draft Section 2 Local Plan to consider the effects of the proposed Main Modifications.
+December 2021 the proposed Main Modifications to Section 2 of the Local Plan and its accompanying SA Addendum Report were published for consultation for a six-week period.
+Following the consultation, the Inspector considered the representations made on the proposed Main Modifications and requested the Council to prepare a final Schedule of Main Modifications to the Section 2 Local Plan (see Appendix D of the SA Addendum).
+The final Main Modifications take into account the matters raised by representations, hearing statements and through the hearing sessions.
+The Inspectors consider these modifications necessary for soundness.

+- 1.39 The most significant modifications to the Section 2 Local Plan relate to: - the deletion of policies LPP 7 (Design and Layout of Employment Policy Areas and Business Parks), LPP 27 (Comprehensive Redevelopment Area - Former Dutch Nursery, West Street, Coggeshall), and LPP 62 (Enabling Development). - the amalgamation of Publication Draft policies LPP 75 (Energy Efficiency) and LPP 77 (Renewable Energy within New Developments) to form a new policy 'Resource Efficiency, Energy Generation and Energy Efficiency'. - the modification of the Strategic Growth Location policies (LPP 18 - LPP 23) and policies LPP 67 (Natural Environment and Green Infrastructure), LPP 68 (Protected Species, Priority Species and Priority Habitat), and LPP 78 (Flooding Risk and Surface Water Drainage). - 1.40 LUC has reviewed changes to the previously appraised elements of the Publication Draft Section 2 Local Plan to consider the effects of the final Main Modifications.